ReemMelamed/Music-Player-App/README.md

 - Click or drag on the seek bar to jump to any point in the song.
 - Use the search bar to filter songs by name.
 - Mark songs as favorites with the ⭐ button and view only your favorites.
+- Create, delete, and manage playlists (add/remove songs to playlists).
 - The interface supports both Hebrew and English.

 ---